keithagno/keithagno.github.io/projects/Morse Code Translator-2.md

 I made this program in my ICS 212 class and will translate a International Morse Code in English through command line input.
-This was my first into C language and used it to make this program.
+This was my first time learning C language and I used it to make this program.

 I made an array of Morse Code called morse[].
-Each elements corresponds to each Morse Code and its letter.
+Each elements corresponds to each Morse Code and its letter and number.
  <img class="ui medium right floated rounded image" src="../images/morse code array.png">
  <img class="ui medium right floated rounded image" src="../images/morse code array2.png">